What are the three new Bilt 2.0 cards?

 In the meantime, as an existing cardholder, you can preorder one of the new cards between Jan 14, 2026 and Jan 30, 2026.

-If you have an existing Bilt card, I think it’s worth getting at least the new Bilt Blue card.
+If you have an existing Bilt card, I think it’s worth getting at least the new Bilt Blue Card.

 No. The Bilt cards are Mastercards.
 You won’t be able to use them at Costco unfortunately.